wuyanxin/review.ninja/doc/installation.md

 Variables](#Further-Reading-on-Environment-Variables) for more information on what to set the variables to.

-The `MONGODB` default in the `.env.example` file is correct if you followed this guide 100%, however, it is recommended to choose a secure password for your MongoDB user.

-Once that is done you can start the application with:
+Once that is done you can source the environment variables

+	source .env

+And start the application with

 	npm app.js